a new podcast of speculative journalism

 by sam greenspan

 There are two ways to hear BELLWETHER:

 Support the show by purchasing the entire four-episode cycle right now on Bandcamp

 Or hear Bellwether for free everywhere you find podcasts.

 Episodes #01 and #02 premiere on September 27, 2021.
 Episodes #03 and #04 are released once per week for the following two weeks.

 /** EPISODES **/

 Your skeleton key for understanding this show.
-Start here.
+Start here and listen in order.

 01_AUTOPILOT OFF REDUX